zichengfan/Nighttime-SVI/README.md

 # Nighttime Street View Imagery
 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

-Repository for releasing the imagery and code used in **Nighttime Street View Imagery: A New Perspective for Sensing Urban Lighting Landscape**, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS).
+Repository for releasing the imagery and code used in **Nighttime Street View Imagery: A New Perspective for Sensing Urban Lighting Landscape**, developed by Zicheng Fan from [Urban Analytics Lab (UAL)](https://ual.sg/), National University of Singapore (NUS).

 The journal paper can be found [here](https://doi.org/10.1016/j.scs.2024.105862).